PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

 What is the Pregnancy Discrimination Act?

 This is a federal law amending Title VII of the Civil Rights Act of 1964 that makes it illegal to discharge or otherwise take an adverse action against an employee because she is pregnant, has an abortion or gives birth to a child.
-It also requires employers to treat pregnancy-related disabilities and illnesses the same as any other illness or temporary disability, for purposes of medical verification, availability of paid leave, accrual of seniority and other benefits, insurance coverage, entitlement to promotions, etc. The state’s antidiscrimination statute (M.G.L. c.
+It also requires employers to treat pregnancy-related disabilities and illnesses the same as any other illness or temporary disability, for purposes of medical verification, availability of paid leave, accrual of seniority and other benefits, insurance coverage, entitlement to promotions and other perquisites of employment.
+The state’s antidiscrimination statute (M.G.L. c.
 151B) provides similar protection.

 What is the Small Necessities Leave Act?